1:00pm – 2:00pm

 > Luke Walling, Founder, Temprano Techvestors

-Entrepreneurship is a possible path for veterans and transitioning service members.
+Entrepreneurship presents an alternative career path for veterans and transitioning service members.
 Yet too often the option is ruled out.
-Supporting veteran entrepreneurs means giving startup ideas a chance.
-This panel explores ways to ensure veterans have the resources and community they need to thrive.
+This panel explores ways to ensure veterans have the resources and community they need to explore and fulfill their entrepreneurial potential.

 > Dean Bundschu, Atlantic Regional Executive Director, Bunker Labs